© Lisa Jane Rimmer

 “We can communicate by the power of thought, but it only works if we sleep well and recharge during the day”.

 “I stayed awake yesterday and haven’t had any sleep, only because I was super excited to see what the Earth looked like during the day.
-I’ve never seen it in day colours before and wow, isn't it the most beautiful green and blue,” Capella said “but now I haven’t got any energy left to get in touch with my Mum to let her know where I am.”
+I’ve never seen it in day colours before and wow, isn't it the most beautiful green and blue,” said Capella, “but now I haven’t got any energy left to get in touch with my Mum to let her know where I am.”

 Lily stared at Capella.
 She was amazed not only that she had a star in her bedroom but also how he was curious about the day, just like she was about the night time.
 They were so opposite but she was sure they could work together and get him back home.